 Successful credit policies create clarity around the structure, mission, risk categories, and procedures…but they also create clarity around how the team will actually execute on and manage to the policy.
 Accordingly, build in team responsibilities and roles, and how the policy will be managed, supervised, and perhaps even how compensation will be impacted based on successful collection failures that follow policy versus those that do not.

 Credit and collections management is crucial to a company’s working capital situation, and ultimately, how a company can grow and be successful.
 These policies require a lot of thought and planning, and they must address a variety of important elements.
 Those drafting these policies should start at the top by crafting a true mission, and finish by specifically thinking about the execution and management of the policy.
-These 10 considerations should be referred to build a comprehensive credit policy.
+These 10 considerations should be referred to when forming a comprehensive credit policy.